okraaij/natural_language_processing/text-classification-ml/readme.md

   - Support Vector Machine with linear kernel
   - Random Forest (no hyperparameter tuning applied)
   - Logistic Regression with TF-IDF vectorizer
+- **Please note:** machine learning classifiers in the context of text classification are limited by their need to have a representative training/testset, where manually labelling the data requires significant amounts of time.